-The permit application is called the "development, Interference with wetlands and alterations to shorelines and watercourses permit application".
+The permit application is called the "Application for Permit pursuant to Ontario Regulation 41/24 - Prohibited Activities, Exemptions and Permits and the Conservation Authorities Act, Part VI".
 You will be required to provide your contact information, location of the proposed work, confirmation that you are the legal owner or have landowner authorization, timeline for when the work will be carried out (ie. start and completion dates), and type of activity.
 The application must also be accompanied by a site plan with scale and dimensions such as:

-Area and lot line dimensions of the subject property.
+- Area and lot line dimensions of the subject property. - Location of the subject property in relation to surrounding streets, concession roads, buildings etc.

-- Location of the subject property in relation to surrounding streets, concession roads, buildings etc. - Location, area, and dimensions of other existing structures on the property. - Proposed location, area and dimensions of all new/proposed structures. - Location and approximate area of any watercourses, wetlands, ponds, ravines, drainage routes (spring flooding), drains or swales either on or near the property. - Existing and proposed grades and/or drainage. - Location of slopes, fill area and setback distances.
+- Location, area, and dimensions of other existing structures on the property. - Proposed location, area and dimensions of all new/proposed structures. - Location and approximate area of any watercourses, wetlands, ponds, ravines, drainage routes (spring flooding), drains or swales either on or near the property. - Existing and proposed grades and/or drainage. - Location of slopes, fill area and setback distances.